rwcitek/Docker.jupyter-lab/README.md

 # Running Jupyter lab from within Docker

-This runs a Jupyter lab within Docker and listens on port :5051.
+This runs a Jupyter lab within Docker and listens on port :5051 on the Docker host.
+It also saves any created Jupyter notebooks on a shared folder with the host.
+This allows for notebooks to persist across different Docker container instances.

 ```bash
 SHARED=/tmp/zfoo